 The joint application of theoretical and practical teaching methods should enable students to understand the main economic forces behind international trade and the macroeconomic relationships in an open economy.
-Students are required to read the relevant parts of the textbook for sessions then each session starts with a short test.
-Then, a case study lights the practical relevance of the topic and the discussion focuses on the most important aspects.
-Students are encouraged to raise their questions which drive the sessions to those parts of the topic which is less clear for them.
+Students are required to follow the study material throughout the course.
+Active participation in class discussions and group works as well as completing weekly quizzes require them to come to classes prepared by pre-reading the relevant parts of the textbook for the sessions.
+In the beginning of each session a case study illuminates the practical relevance of the topic and the discussion focuses on the most important aspects.
+Students are encouraged to raise their questions which drive the sessions to those parts of the topic which are less clear for them.
 Group work at the end of the sessions drive students to apply their knowledge to real or imaginary situations of international trade policies.
+Weekly sessions are closed with a short quiz in order to make sure that students indeed follow the study material.